Legislators ask governor to help review emergency policies

 “We are also directing Legislative Council Service staff to contact the policy staff in your administration to prepare a more complete list of policy areas in emergency response that need improvement and modernization,” the letter said.

-Nora Meyers Sackett, a spokeswoman for Lujan Grisham, said Wednesday that the Governor's Office was "always open to conversation with the Legislature."
+Nora Meyers Sackett, a spokeswoman for Lujan Grisham, said Wednesday the Governor's Office is "always open to conversation with the Legislature."

 "But the plain fact remains that the governor has acted within her authority and those actions have saved lives," she said when asked about the letter.